SciSharp/TensorFlow.NET/tensorflowlib/README.md

 PM> Install-Package SciSharp.TensorFlow.Redist-Linux-GPU
 ```

+Since NuGet limits file size for 250M, we can't ship Linux GPU version as NuGet, you can download the library from [Google TensorFlow Storage](https://storage.googleapis.com/tensorflow).

 ### Download prebuild binary manually

-Tensorflow packages are built nightly and uploaded to GCS for all supported platforms.
+TensorFlow packages are built nightly and uploaded to GCS for all supported platforms.
 They are uploaded to the [libtensorflow-nightly](https://www.tensorflow.org/install/lang_c) GCS bucket and are indexed by operating system and date built.

 ### Build from source for Windows